Chapter One: Come Go With Me

 “That narrows it down to about half of the cars on the road,” Boyle piped up again.
 This kid was really feeling his oats.
 I rolled my eyes but Uncle Dom shook his head imperceptibly.
 If the police wanted to bar us from the scene then we’d be gone, and we’d have to rely on getting information from the late edition papers like regular civilians.

 “Any I.D. on the body?”
 Dom asked.
 For the first time, I noticed a tarp off to the side.
-Poking out from underneath, a foot was visible, covered in black muck.
+Poking out from underneath, a foot was visible, covered in sticky black tar.
 I shivered in spite of the heat and looked away.
 Seeing dead bodies before breakfast was going to take a little getting used to.
 Generally, I liked the job running the office.
 On slow days I watered the purple hydrangeas outside the office or picked up Dom’s shirts from Wen Ho’s, the Chinese laundry on La Cienega.
 This wasn’t going to be a slow day.

 “Nope.
 We got nothing to go on,” Lembroski said.

-“So it could be the Maynard girl.”
+“So it could be the Anderson girl.”

 “Maybe,” McGreevy said begrudgingly, but I could tell that he was coming around.
 Dom showing up at the scene with a positive I.D. could make the job of the PD a whole lot easier.
 A dark, low slung ambulance pulled up.
 “We better call for the coroner too.
 They have to file out a report now, even with accidental deaths.”
 He called out to the medics who stepped out.
 “Put away the medical kit, boys, we’re gonna need the body bag for this one.”